 - Unemployment – The qualifications for unemployment have been completely changed in light of COVID-19.
 Depending on your business, you may be able to apply for unemployment during this unprecedented time.

 Before you apply for loans, unemployment, or other government-funded programs, you should speak to your certified public accountant.
 They can give you insight into what’s best for your business at this time.
 Applying for unemployment could keep you from qualifying for loans or other programs.
-Becoming educated on the current resources before you start applying is best.
+Becoming educated on the current small business guidance and loan resources before you start applying is best.

 2. Gain support from your customer base